Julia900/Movie-recommendation-system/README.md

 ## Movie-recommendation-system

-The project is based on the [MovieLens small dataset](https://grouplens.org/datasets/movielens/latest/) and utilizing *Spark ML* in Databricks notebook.
+The project is based on the [MovieLens small dataset](https://grouplens.org/datasets/movielens/latest/) and utilizing *Spark ML, Alternating Least Squares(ALS) model* in Databricks notebook.

 To run the file by yourself:
 - import the notebook with the link in description into your databricks